Great Oaks from little acorns . . .

 On the links page there are links to several global surname distribution websites.
 Taken together, what they show is that Southern England is the main source of our name, with individual concentrations for Howes in Norfolk and Northamptonshire, Howse in Oxfordshire and Wiltshire, and House in Somerset, Dorset and Hampshire.
 When you look at all of them together, it is perfectly obvious that these fit together into a coherent whole.
 Our suspicion is that we are separated only by strong regional accents!
 For a longer explanation, click on any of the top three icons in the upper right of your screen.

 Interest in our site has been strong and worldwide.
-We have over 1,400 members registered from over twenty countries, as far apart as Argentina, India and Malaysia.
+We have nearly 1,500 members registered from over twenty countries, as far apart as Argentina, India and Malaysia.
 After nine years we are one of the larger sites devoted to a single name anywhere.
 What seems to makes this site interesting and useful is that we have built family groups as we have grown.
 This study is not just about collecting ancestors' names but about connecting people, literally.
 Several correspondents have been able to take their research back 4 generations or more and many others able to renew contact with parts of their extended family where contact had been lost (us included!).

 We welcome all suggestions for change and improvement, and especially more data!
 If you'd like to join us and collaborate on making this site absolutely THE resource for all people named House, Howes, Hows, Howse and Howze worldwide, please use the contact button at bottom right.